someshgkale123/VR-medical-learning-and-training/README.md

 # VR-medical-learning-and-training
 This VR simulation allow users to engage with Medical Learning and Training procedures for different organs.
-Provides 360 view of organ.
+Provide 360 view of organs.